Danielmoraisg/Danielmoraisg/README.md

 ### Hi there, I'm Daniel 👋

-## I'm a Biotechnologist, Machine learning enthusiast & self taught programmer!!
+## I'm a developer, Machine learning enthusiast & self taught programmer!!

 - 🌱 I’m always learning new skills 🤣
 - 👯 I’m looking to collaborate with anyone passionate with their projects
-- ⚡ Fun fact: I love playing videogames
+- ⚡ Fun fact: I love playing videogames and I graduated at biotechnology

 ### My playlist on Spotify 🎧